miguelsndc/vault/Zettelkasten/Antiderivative of a function.md

 ---
+tags:
+  - integrals
+  - antiderivatives
-tags: integrals, antiderivatives, functions
+  - functions
-aliases: antiderivative, indefinite integral, integral, indefinite, integrals
+aliases:
+  - antiderivative
+  - integral
+  - indefinite
+  - integrals
+  - primitiva
 ---
 Let $f$ be a [[Functions|function]] defined over some interval $I$.
 A *antiderivative* of $f$ in $I$ is a function $F$, defined in $I$ such that:
 $$\begin{align*}